MAA28/Abi/Seminarfach/MIndmap.md

       + Unfassbar Lange Verhöre
    +  Polygraphen, die nicht Funktionieren
 5. Kaution
    + 38.5% der Insassen von New Jersey Jail in 2013 waren nur wegen ihrer Kaution im Knast
+   + Bail Bonds
+		+ in 18 Staaten kann praktisch jeder ein "Bounty Hunter" werden
    + [[2017-report-economic-well-being-us-households-201805.pdf|4/10 US-Amerikanern können keine überraschenden 400$ schultern]]
-   +
+6. Plea Bargains
+	+ According to the Bureau of Justice Statistics (2005), in 2003 there were 75,573 cases disposed of in federal district court by trial or plea.
+Of these, about 95 percent were	disposed of by a guilty plea (Pastore and Maguire, 2003). ([[PleaBargainingResearchSummary.pdf]])
 ## Notes
 + Komplexe Situation, in der es nicht genug ist einzelne Gesetze zu analysiere
 	+  hundereten Angesetzen